-In addition, we have extrapolated the method to other spatial distributions where data is sparse.
-Together with archaeologists, we have applied this methodology to census data from the 11th century, i.e. data from the Domesday Book (paper in preparation).
+In addition, we have extrapolated the method to other spatial distributions where data are sparse, such as census data from the eleventh century, i.e. data from the Domesday Book.

 Finally, this work has also provided a framework to define boundaries of cities in a global way, using a dataset that is open and not constrained to geographical units, such as the census data.
 In previous work we developed a procedure to define cities using population density from the census \cite{arcaute_Interface2015}.
 Although successful, this procedure relies very heavily on data only available every 10 years, and on the level of granularity of the geographical unit.
 Nevertheless, it is still a useful method, since through the use of commuting data functional areas beyond urban cores can be defined, such as metropolitan areas.
 Note that a further refinement of the percolation approach can be found in \cite{Masucci_CondThresh}, where each city is adjusted to its condensation threshold.